 I mean, there's more lies told than I've ever seen in my life.

-Okay, we have the Democrats rushing to defend the state senator who called for the president's assassination.
+We have the Democrats rushing to defend the state senator who called for the president's assassination.

 Claire McCaskill urged the senator who did this to resign.

-Oh, Claire McCaskill must be up for re-election.
+Oh, Claire McCaskill must be up for reelection.

 I'm just guessing.